JoshData/printable-district-maps/README.md

 	/usr/share/tilemill/index.js tile

-It listens on port 20008.
+It listens on port 20008 on localhost.
+You can run the next step from another machine, but if you do you'll have to set up port forwarding or change TileMill's configuration to listen on a public address.

 In another console, run the map-generating script: